List of Marvel Comics characters: G: Glowworm

-Glowworm is the name of two unrelated fictional characters appearing in American comic books published by Marvel Comics.
+Glowworm is the name of two unrelated characters appearing in American comic books published by Marvel Comics.
 Though created only a few months apart, they have little in common except the name.

 William Blake

-First appeared in Power Man and Iron Fist #123 (May 1986).
+The first Glowworm debuted in Power Man and Iron Fist #123 (May 1986).
 This version was William Blake, a former soldier who had volunteered for experiments to re-create the Super-Soldier Serum.
 After leaving the Marine Corps, one night he transformed into a huge, glowing white creature who began screaming racial slurs and attacking black people in Power Man's neighborhood.
 When news got out that a "white mutant" was attacking blacks, it nearly sparked a race riot, but once Cage defeated the creature, it reverted to human form, revealing that he was a black man himself.
 Blake had grown up in the Deep South, at a time when rampant racism led him to believe that blacks were inferior to whites, resulting in his own hatred of himself and his own race.

-It has been revealed that Glowworm has remained in custody since his initial capture.

 Second version

 The second Glowworm first appeared in X-Factor #7 (August 1986).
-This version is a mutant with a humanoid torso, and a worm-like tail instead of legs.
+This version is a mutant with a humanoid torso, and a worm-like tail in place of legs.
 He is the partner of Bulk, a mutant with enormous size and strength.

-Bulk and Glowworm were outcasts, not just for their mutant status or unusual appearance, but because both continually gave off toxic levels of hard radiation that proved to be a problem for the Morlocks.
+Bulk and Glowworm were outcasts, not just for their mutant status or unusual appearance, but because both continually gave off toxic radiation that proved to be a problem for the Morlocks.
 The two sought shelter in a toxic waste dump in New Jersey, but upon hearing about the group X-Factor (who at that time were posing as mutant hunters), the pair decided to attack them to "protect mutants".
 After a short battle, the members of X-Factor explained their true nature as mutants themselves.
 The two returned to their isolation.

 In The New Mutants Annual #4, Bulk and Glowworm sacrifice themselves to save Danielle Moonstar.
 In the series Legion of X, part of the Krakoan Age, Glowworm is revealed to have been resurrected by the Five.